Find Affordable College Courses

 Check out the communications bachelor's degree programs at these schools if you want to attend one of the most popular in Florida.

-Our analysis found Florida International University to be the most popular school for communication and media studies students who want to pursue a bachelor’s degree in Florida.
-FIU is a very large public school located in the large suburb of Miami.
+Our 2023 rankings named Florida International University the most popular school in Florida for communication and media studies students working on their bachelor’s degree.
+FIU is a very large public school located in the suburb of Miami.

 About 66% of the students majoring in communications at the school are women while 34% are male.